magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_tuccho-pothila-venerable-empty-scripture.md

 Tuccho Pothila
 ==============

-\<p class="chapter-footnote"\>*Note*: This talk has been published elsewhere under the title: ‘*Tuccho Pothila – Venerable Empty-Scripture*’\</p\>
+<p class="chapter-footnote" markdown="1">*Note*: This talk has been
+published elsewhere under the title: ‘*Tuccho Pothila – Venerable Empty-Scripture*’</p>

-\<span class="dropcaps-first"\>T\</span\>\<span
+<span class="dropcaps-first" markdown="1">T</span><span
-class="dropcaps-words"\>here are two ways\</span\> to support Buddhism.
+class="dropcaps-words" markdown="1">here are two ways</span>&nbsp; to
-One is known as , supporting through material offerings: the four requisites of food, clothing, shelter and medicine.
+support Buddhism.
+One is known as *āmisapūjā*, supporting through material offerings: the four requisites of food, clothing, shelter and medicine.
 There material offerings are given to the Saṅgha of monks and nuns, enabling them to live in reasonable comfort for the practice of Dhamma.
 This fosters the direct realization of the Buddha’s teaching, in turn bringing continued prosperity to the Buddhist religion.

 Buddhism can be likened to a tree.
 A tree has roots, a trunk, branches, twigs and leaves.
 All the leaves and branches, including the trunk,